This cheesy Chicken Hash Brown Casserole is a hearty meal the whole family will love! It's make-ahead, freezer-friendly, and reheats beautifully.

 - Sour cream combines with the condensed soup to create the creamy consistency that hashbrown casseroles are known for.

 - Ritz crackers create a buttery, crispy topping.
 Crushed potato chips or cornflakes are delicious too.

 See the recipe card for complete instructions and ingredient amounts.

 - In a small mixing bowl, combine the sour cream, condensed soup, ranch seasoning, and pepper.
 Stir together and add to the potato mixture.
 (Images 3 and 4)

-- Add salt sparingly, if desired.
-The ranch seasoning already contains salt so I don't find it necessary to separately season this dish with salt.
+- Add salt sparingly.
+The ranch seasoning contains a good amount of salt so I don't find it necessary to add more salt.

 - Use thawed hash browns to ensure all of the ingredients bake evenly.

 Freezing and reheating